US clings to health coverage gains despite political drama

-WASHINGTON (AP) - The U.S. clung to its health insurance gains last year, an unexpected outcome after President Donald Trump's repeated tries to take apart the Obama-era coverage expansion, according to a major government survey released Tuesday.
+WASHINGTON (AP) - Americans kept up their health insurance last year despite President Donald Trump's all-out push to dismantle the Obama-era coverage expansion.
+That's the counter-intuitive conclusion from a major government survey Tuesday.

-Overall, the survey from the Centers for Disease Control and Prevention found that 9.1 percent of Americans were uninsured in 2017, or a little more than 29 million people
+After nearly a full year of Trump, the uninsured rate was 9.1 percent for 2017, almost the same as toward the end of the Obama administration, according the Centers for Disease Control and Prevention.
+That works out to a little more than 29 million people uninsured.

-After nearly a year of Trump, that was almost the same as toward the end of the Obama administration.
-For perspective, the uninsured rate dropped from 16 percent since the Affordable Care Act was signed in 2010, which translates roughly to 19 million people gaining coverage.
+Overall, the uninsured rate has dropped from 16 percent when the Affordable Care Act was signed in 2010, which translates roughly to 19 million people gaining coverage.

 "Despite all the noise and despite the chain-rattling Republicans have done with their failed attempts at repeal, at the end of the day the number of uninsured has stayed flat," said health economist Gail Wilensky, a longtime GOP adviser.
 "That's good news for the country, and it might turn out to be good news for Republicans when it comes time for the midterm elections."